Sunflowers at Rhosili

 When the sunflowers are at their best the spectacular display draws visitors and pollinators in their thousands to Rhosili.

-Visitors over the summer of 2020 could still see sunflowers.
-Local farmer, Rob Morgan, planted sunflowers on his land on the Vile at Rhosili and we were pleased that the display was benefitting wildlife and enjoyed by visitors.
+Local farmer, Rob Morgan, has also planted sunflowers on his land on the Vile at Rhosili and we are pleased that the display will be benefitting wildlife and enjoyed by visitors.
 Information is available on his social media about the planting (Gower Fresh Christmas Trees) .

 What we've done in the past